ms-iot/remote-wiring/README.md

 2. Leonardo
 3. Mega

+####Note for USB:
-####Note: There is a known issue with USB connections to Arduino Uno.
+There is a known issue with USB connections to Arduino Uno.
 The device will very often ignore up to 50 bytes of information being sent to the device only after a fresh connection is established.
 This issue does not exist with other connection methods.
-The best known work-around is to reset the Uno (using the physical reset button on the board) after the connection is established.
+This can cause increased delays while waiting for the RemoteDevice class to correctly handshake with the device.

 ##DFRobot

 1. Bluno
 2. Bluno Beetle

+####Note for USB:
-####Note: There is a known issue with USB connections to DFRobot boards.
+There is a known issue with USB connections to DFRobot boards.
 Input (from the Arduino to the Windows device) does not work when connected via USB.
 This issue is not present under and other connection methods, and there is no known workaround at this time.

 #Software Architecture